 - Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access, and will not be left unattended or in clear view anywhere with general access. - Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site.
 Where digital data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use.
-Memory sticks will not be used to hold personal information unless they are password-protected and fully encrypted.
+Memory sticks will not be used.
 All electronic devices are password-protected to protect the information on the device in case of theft.
 Where possible, Holywell enables electronic devices to allow the remote blocking or deletion of data in case of theft. - Where possible, staff and governors will not use their personal laptops or computers for school purposes.
 All necessary members of staff are provided with their own secure login and password, and password safety measures are observed at all times. - Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient.
 Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients.
 When sending confidential information staff will always check that the recipient is correct before sending.